dzhashmi/CoolPad/README.md

 OLED: 0.91".

-RGB Underglow: 9x SK6812 MINI-E LEDs (one with every key).
+RGB Underglow: 9x SK6812 MINI LEDs (one with every key).

 Powered By: Powered by the Seeed XIAO RP2040.